AJIb63PT/MedInfo/README.md

-# medinfo
+# Medinfo

-get info from RF reester about medicom
+Get info from RF reester about medicom

 ## Project setup